portainer/kubernetes-beta/README.md

 * 1.16.2
 * 1.17.4

-**NOTE**: This version has not been tested against version 1.18 yet.
+**NOTE**: This version has not been tested against Kubernetes 1.18 yet.

 Have some feedback regarding the deployment of the Beta version on a specific provider/platform?
-Have a look at our [platform related topics]() or open a new [feedback request]().
+Have succesfully deployed the beta version inside a specific cluster provider?
+Comment in one of our [platform related topics]() or open a new [feedback request]().

 # Beta status

-TBD
+This version of Portainer will be open to feedback between the first of April 2020 until the 30 of April 2020.

-Beta available from... to... plan is to...
+Our plan is to merge support for Kubernetes inside the Portainer CE version around June 2020 to offer support for Docker Swarm, Docker standalone and Kubernetes in the same Portainer version.

 # Roadmap